KASAH_

 Does Kasah collect my data?

-Kasah does not sell your data, train on your prompts, or run telemetry/analytics on your usage.
-The configured privacy engine processes prompts only to decide what must be changed and create the protected version sent to the AI provider.
+Kasah does not sell your data, train on your prompts, or run prompt/content analytics.
+During private pilot, Kasah records privacy-safe operational telemetry such as setup status, error class, latency, and protected item counts.
+The configured privacy engine processes prompts only to decide what must be changed and create the protected version sent to ChatGPT.

 Where does my data go?